WinstonNing/jianingcao.github.io/_pages/about.md

 This cutting-edge research is not only theoretically significant but also has practical implications for enhancing operational efficiency and resilience in real-world scenarios.
 As I continue to expand my academic and research profile, I am eager to collaborate with peers and professionals in the field, and to contribute to the operations research.

-You can find my CV here: [Jianing Cao's CV.](../assets/CV-JianingCao.pdf)
+You can find my CV here:
+<a href="https://winstonning.github.io/jianingcao.github.io//assets/CV-JianingCao.pdf" target="_blank">Jianing Cao's CV.</a>

 You can also find my profile in [Google Scholar](https://scholar.google.com/citations?user=VDvwDC8AAAAJ&hl=en).